 Parents or loved ones of children in daycare can report any suspected incident of child abuse or neglect to DSS’ Out of Home Abuse and Neglect Office.
 Once a complaint is filed, a department representative will perform an on-site inspection to investigate the claim.

 Do you think your child was abused, neglected or injured at a daycare center?
 You may have grounds for an injury claim.
 Learn more about daycare center licensing in South Carolina by speaking to a child injury attorney at the Law Office of Kenneth Berger today.
 Our practice extends from Columbia across the state, including Clarendon, Orangeburg, and Sumter county.
-Call 1-803-790-2800.
+Call 803-790-2800 or start a live chat to speak with a member of our team 24/7.